 - Severe toothache

-In case of a suspected communicable disease, such as pink eye or unknown rash, parents need to provide the school with a doctors note upon the student’s return.
-Furthermore, students who have had a fever (100 degrees or above) cannot return to school until they have been without fever or vomiting for at least 24 hours.Head LiceStudents who are found to have live head lice will need to be treated before coming back to school.
+In case your child was excluded for a suspected communicable disease (per direction of the Santa Clara County Health Department), such as pink eye or unknown rash, parents need to provide the school with a doctors note upon the student’s return.
+Furthermore, students who have had a fever (100 degrees or above) cannot return to school until they have been without fever and/or diarrhea or vomiting for at least 24 hours or for at least 48 hours without diarrhea or vomiting during an outbreak of gastro-intestinal illness.Head LiceStudents who are found to have live head lice will need to be treated before coming back to school.
 See head lice policy notification below.
 For more information on how to get rid of head lice, click the following link: